A story about a little customization I did on WordPress

 This function retrieves information about the author.

-The third argument of the function, $post, contains the author_id, but the author's name is not known.
+The author_id is contained in the third argument of the function, $post, but the crucial name is not available.

 Just looking at the ID won't tell you who it is, so here's a function to get various information from author_id

-There are many, but I found a site that compiles all the keys, so I'll include a link here.
+There are many keys, but I found a site that lists all of them, so I'll include a link.

 How to extract various data of users registered in WordPress